 Located in the countryside 16 km / 10 miles south-west of the city, it opened in June 2001 as part of the high-speed rail link between Paris and Marseille.
 Click here to view live train arrivals at and live train departures from Aix TGV station.
 Click here to view the station website for Aix TGV station.

 A new direct rail link between London Saint Pancras to Aix TGV ran weekly for a trial period in May and June 2013 and proved hugely popular, running at 90% capacity.
 As a result Eurostar has announced plans for a fuller, year-round service to the South of France starting in 2015.
-No announcement has yet been made for 2014, but watch this space.
+Stay tuned for further details.

 Getting To And From The Station